matrixgpt/matrix-chatgpt-bot/README.md

 cp .env.example .env
 ```

-You must adjust all required settings in the `.env` file according to your needs.
+Adjust all required settings in the `.env` file before running.
 Optional settings can also be adjusted later.

 ## Prerequsistes

 ### Matrix
-- You need a Matrix account on Matrix.org (or any other server) for the bot user.
+- You need a Matrix account on [Matrix.org](https://matrix.org) (or any other server) for the bot user.

-Per default, whoever knows the name of your bot can add it to their rooms and start chatting.
-Access can be restricted by setting `MATRIX_BLACKLIST` or `MATRIX_WHISTLIST` in your `.env` file.
-When using a self-hosted setup, you could wildcard all your user by adding `MATRIX_WHITELIST=:anotherhomeserver.example` and change it to your homeserver address.
+- By default, anyone that knows the name of your bot can invite it to rooms or chat with it.
+- Restrict access with `MATRIX_BLACKLIST` or `MATRIX_WHITELIST`
+- Restrict access with `MATRIX_BLACKLIST_ROOMS` or `MATRIX_WHITELIST_ROOMS`
+- When using a self-hosted setup, you could wildcard all your users with `MATRIX_WHITELIST=:yourhomeserver.example`.

 ### OpenAI / ChatGPT
-- You need to have an account at [openai.com. ](https://openai.com/).
-Create a [API Key](https://platform.openai.com/account/api-keys).
+- You need to have an account at [openai.com](https://openai.com/).
+- Create a [API Key](https://platform.openai.com/account/api-keys).
 Then, set `OPENAI_API_KEY` in your `.env` file
 - You might want to change to chat-model by setting the `CHATGPT_MODEL` in your `.env` file.
-The model currently defaults to `text-chat-davinci-002-20221122`.
-Check the [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) repository for keeping track of the models.
+- The model currently defaults to `text-chat-davinci-002-20221122`.
+- Check the [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) repository to keep track of the models.

 ## Setup

-At first run, the bot outputs `MATRIX_ACCESS_TOKEN` to the console if it is not already set but `MATRIX_BOT_USERNAME` & `MATRIX_BOT_PASSWORD` are.

-You must set `MATRIX_ACCESS_TOKEN` to use this token.
-Do not use it with any other client.
-Also, do not use an access token extracted via Element.
-This can cause issues with encryption later on.
+- Set `MATRIX_BOT_USERNAME`

-You no longer need `MATRIX_BOT_PASSWORD` set but you can leave it if you want.
+- Set `MATRIX_BOT_PASSWORD` (you can remove this later if you want)
+- Run the app using one of the methods below.
+- Copy `MATRIX_ACCESS_TOKEN` from the output.
+- Set `MATRIX_ACCESS_TOKEN`, you can now remove `MATRIX_BOT_PASSWORD`.

+*Note*: Doing any of the following can cause issues with encryption later on:

+- Using this token with any other client.
+- Using an access token extracted via Element.
+- Deleting the storage folder.
+- Switching between environments (e.g. Docker or no Docker)

 # Run